STST is a tool for searching for text from files. It searches in real-time as you type.

 - Make scrollbar interactable.

 - Automatically store search history.
-This feature already exists, but the problem is that you never "apply" the search so I'm not sure when/what to save.
+This feature technically already exists, but the problem is that you never "apply" the search so I'm not sure when/what to save.

 Linux version may happen some day.